coredns/coredns.io/content/explugins/dns64.md

 home = "https://github.com/serverwentdown/dns64/blob/master/README.md"
 +++

-The *dns64* middleware implements the DNS64 IPv6 transition mechanism.
+The *dns64* plugin implements the DNS64 IPv6 transition mechanism.
 From Wikipedia:

 > DNS64 describes a DNS server that when asked for a domain's AAAA records, but only finds
 > A records, synthesizes the AAAA records from the A records.